rOpenGov/giscoR/README.md

 helps to retrieve data from [Eurostat - GISCO (the Geographic Information System of the COmmission)](https://ec.europa.eu/eurostat/web/gisco).
-It also provides some lightweight data sets ready to use without downloading.
+It also provides some lightweight datasets ready to use without downloading.

-[GISCO](https://ec.europa.eu/eurostat/web/gisco) is a geospatial open data repository including several data sets as countries, coastal lines, labels or [NUTS levels](https://ec.europa.eu/eurostat/web/regions-and-cities/overview).
+[GISCO](https://ec.europa.eu/eurostat/web/gisco) is a geospatial open data repository including several datasets as countries, coastal lines, labels or [NUTS levels](https://ec.europa.eu/eurostat/web/regions-and-cities/overview).
-The data sets are usually provided at several resolution levels (60M/20M/10M/03M/01M) and in 3 different projections (4326/3035/3857).
+The datasets are usually provided at several resolution levels (60M/20M/10M/03M/01M) and in 3 different projections (4326/3035/3857).

 Note that the package does not provide metadata on the downloaded files,